samanehsan/collections/README.md

 * Project homepage URL: http://localhost:8000/
 * Callback URL: http://localhost:8000/accounts/osf/login/callback/

+### create a django super user:
+` $ python manage.py createsuperuser`

-#### Create a new Site with domain name: http://localhost:8000/ in the django admin panel:
+#### Create a new Site with domain name: http://localhost:8000/admin/sites/ in the django

-* Note: The site id must match the `SITE_ID` variable defined in `collections/service/service/settings/base.py` or `SITE_ID` should be set to the site id in `collections/service/service/settings/local.py`
+* Note: The site id must match the `SITE_ID` variable defined in  `SITE_ID` should be set to the site id in `collections/service/service/settings/local.py`
+* The SITE_ID can be found in the URL
+* you may have to define SITE_ID in the local.py file

 #### Create a SocialAccount in the django admin panel:
 * Set provider to "Open Science Framework"